A Guide to Hyatt Explorist Status: Is It Worth It? A Guide to Hyatt Explorist Status: Is It Worth It?

 Pros and cons

-The plus side to earning Hyatt Explorist status are earning bonus points, receiving a complimentary room upgrade occasionally, waived resort fees on award stays, and collecting Milestone Rewards en route to status are valuable.
+The Hyatt Explorist benefits are earning bonus points, receiving a complimentary room upgrade occasionally, waived resort fees on award stays, and collecting Milestone Rewards en route to status are valuable.
 Plus, continued loyalty means you'll earn lots of Hyatt points from hotel stays that you can turn into a free night or two.

 Dramatic orange sunrise over the Park Hyatt St Kitts, a luxury upscale hotel resort in Christopher Harbor, Saint Kitts